 1. Quit smoking.
 Smokers are twice as likely to develop macular degeneration.

 2. Know your family history.
 If a family member has macular degeneration, you're at a greater risk of developing it.

 3. Eat your greens.
 Green veggies--including spinach, kale, Swiss chard--are chock-full of antioxidant vitamins and can help protect your eyes from cellular damage.

 4. Take the right supplements.
 A special blend of supplements called AREDS--which includes vitamins C and E, zinc, copper, lutein and zeaxanthin--may be especially effective.

 5. Protect your vision with Eagle Eyes.
 Exposure to UV and blue light can damage the retina, so using advanced optic technology is an excellent way to protect your vision in the long term.
-Our TriLenium® technology blocks 99.9% of harmful UV radiation, and all of our technologies--Night-Lite®, StimuLight®, and DigiTec®--block scattered blue light.
+Our TriLenium® technology blocks 99.9% of harmful UV radiation, and all of our technologies used for night driving glasses, low light vision enhancement, and computer screen glasses --block scattered blue light.

 6. Stay healthy.
 High blood pressure can restrict blood flow to the eyes, so eating healthy and exercising to lower your blood pressure can make a real difference.